Neck Neurological Dysfunction

 If a bulging disc has not yet reached the stage of herniation, one may have little to no pain involved.
 A bulging disc may have no pain at all because it has not reached a certain severity level, and this can make it difficult to identify the bulging disc symptoms before the condition becomes more severe.
 Most commonly, bulging discs create pressure points on nearby nerves which create a variety of sensations.
 Evidence of a bulging disc may range from mild tingling and numbness to moderate or severe pain, depending on the severity.
 In most cases, when a bulging disc has reached this stage it is near or at herniation.

 Physical therapy plays a primary role in recovery for patients suffering from bulging discs particularly given that surgical intervention is often not opted for.
 Both passive and active methods of physical therapy can be used to reduce pain and improve mobility.
-Passive physical therapy techniques for bulging discs usually include manual therapy, heat therapy, Cryotherapy, and electrostimulation therapy.
-Active treatments include core strengthening exercises, stretching, and exercises to strengthen the back, legs, and arms.
+Passive physical therapy techniques for bulging discs usually include manual therapy, heat therapy, Cryotherapy, and electrotherapy.
+Active treatments include core strengthening exercises, stretching, and exercises to strengthen the neck, back, legs, and arms.
 Most disc problems improve without surgery and return to normal function.
-If in doubt, seek professional advice.
+If in doubt, please seek professional advice.

 Check out our popular articles: Diastasis Recti, Tight Back Muscles, Irritable Bowel Syndrome (IBS), Temporomandibular Joint (TMJ) Dysfunction, Tennis Elbow, Wrist Tendon Injury, Sciatica, Whiplash, Hernia, Herniated Disc (Slipped Disc).